 - Surviving spouse receives one-half if the deceased left no issue but had surviving parents or issue of the parents.

 - One-third to the spouse if there was more than one surviving child.

 - If there was one surviving child and children of one or more deceased children, one-third to the surviving spouse.

 - One-third to the spouse if there issues of two or more deceased children.

-If not married at the time of death, the estate gets distributed:
+If not married or in a domestic partnership at the time of death, the estate gets distributed:

 - To the children in equal shares

 - If there are no children, to the parents or their issue, grandchildren, or great-grandchildren